jgorset/django-kronos/README.md

 ### Define tasks

-Kronos collects tasks from `cron` modules in each of your applications:
+Kronos collects tasks from `cron` modules in your project root and each of your applications:

     # app/cron.py